Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

 \subsection{Recombination monoids}

-The goal of the present section is to define the quotient of a functor $\mathbf{Seg}(\Omega) \to \mathbf{Icm}$ with respect to a set of recombination congruences (Definition \ref{def:Recomb_congruences}).
-We start the section with a discussion on how to form functorial quotients.
+The goal of the present section is to define quotients of functors $\mathbf{Seg}(\Omega) \to \mathbf{Icm}$ with respect to families of recombination congruences (Definition \ref{def:Recomb_congruences}).
+We start the section with a discussion (Remark \ref{rem:functorial_quotients}) on how to form functorial quotients.